 Working in groups allows you to improve your learning performance.
 In this blog entry, you can find six tips on how to make the most of working in study groups.

 Written digital exams take place in your private homes.
 Here you can find tips for preparing for your written digital exams.

 The Center for Teaching and Learning (CTL) has compiled four tips that aim to support you in settling in at the University digitally and to provide assistance during your studies.

 Using learning materials is explicitly permitted in certain types of digital exams.
 The Center for Teaching and Learning (CTL) has compiled tips to support you in preparing for these exam situations.

-Some exams include open questions for which you need to write a longer answer.
-In this article we have compiled tips and advice on how to deal with this type of exam in remote learning.
+Some (digital) exams include open questions.
+In this article, you can find tips and suggestions on how to deal with this type of exams.